Fr Matthew Charlesworth SJJesuit PriestSociety of JesusJesuit priest working in Southern AfricaFr. MatthewCharlesworthSJ

 Preached at: the Chapel of Emerald Hill Children’s Home in the Archdiocese of Harare, Zimbabwe.

-The psalm shows what happens once that listening begins.
+The psalm today shows what true listening leads to.
 Here I am, Lord, I come to do your will.
-God does not ask for impressive acts.
-God asks for a listening heart and a life that responds.
-When God’s word settles inside us, it changes how we live and how we speak.
-Faith becomes something others can rely on.
+God is not asking for grand gestures.
+He wants a heart that is ready to respond.
+When God’s word settles into us, it shapes our choices, our priorities, and the way we treat others.

 In preparing this homily, I consulted various resources to deepen my understanding of today’s readings, including using Magisterium AI for assistance.
 The final content remains the responsibility of the author.